---

 * **Organization**

+This explicitly maps entity relationships for the AI, removing the need for the LLM to infer what your company does, who it serves, and how it compares to alternatives.
 For a broader view of how structured content signals interact with AI visibility, the pillar guide on [generative engine optimization](/blog/what-is-generative-engine-optimization-geo) covers the full strategic framework.

 ## Step 5: Audit AI Crawler Accessibility